Rockland County DWI Lawyer

-Potential Consequences of a Conviction
+What are the Potential Consequences of a DWI Conviction?

 In many situations, DWI charges are first-time offenses.
 When this is the case, the allegations are treated as a violation, the lowest category of criminal offense allowable under New York Penal Law.
 That being said, the potential punishments listed under New York Vehicle and Traffic Law §1193 are still severe, and upon conviction may include a fine of between $300 and $500, a jail term of no more than 15 days, and a 90-day driver’s license suspension.
 These punishments apply only to first-time offenders over the age of 21, who have been accused of DWI due to alcohol.

 New York courts treat driving while under the influence of drugs more severely.
 While the charge is still referred to as DWI, the potential penalties are increased to the misdemeanor level.
 This allows for a maximum jail sentence of up to one year and a fine of between $500 and $1,000.